gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

-We will develop a new lightweight tool, `tbot`, which runs as an agent on external systems that are part of a Teleport cluster (a VM running a Postgres database, or an OpenSSH server, for example).
+We will develop a new lightweight tool, `tbot`, which runs as an agent on external systems that are part of a Teleport cluster (a VM running a Postgres database, an OpenSSH server, or a CI/CD worker, for example).

-This agent will join the Teleport cluster, request certificates, store them in a user-specified [destination](#destination), and then monitor the certificates and renew them as necessary.
+This agent will join the Teleport cluster, request certificates, store them in a user-specified destination, and then monitor the certificates and renew them as necessary.

 #### User Experience